CPK Insurance

 • Commercial auto in New Hampshire carries minimum liability limits of $25,000/$50,000/$25,000, so contractors should check that fleet coverage or hired auto limits align with those minimums.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which makes liability limits and underlying policies important when bidding space or yard locations.
+• Most commercial leases in New Hampshire require proof of general liability coverage, which makes liability limits and underlying policies important when bidding space or yard locations.

 • Coverage should be reviewed with the New Hampshire Insurance Department’s rules in mind, especially when adding umbrella coverage or adjusting underlying policies for higher limits.